aiidateam/aiida-core/docs/source/intro/tutorial.rst

             If you have a certain input or output data type, which you use often, then you may wish to turn it into its own :ref:`data plugin <how-to:data:plugin>`.

         Exploring your data
             Once you have run multiple computations, the :ref:`find and query data how-to <how-to:data:find>` can show you how to efficiently explore your data.
-The data lineage can also be visualised as a :ref:`provenance graph <VisualizingGraphs>`.
+The data lineage can also be visualised as a :ref:`provenance graph <how-to:data:visualise-provenance>`.

         Sharing your data
             You can export all or part of your data to file with the :ref:`export/import functionality<how-to:data:share>` or you can even serve your data over HTTP(S) using the :ref:`AiiDA REST API <how-to:data:serve>`.